vishalpande/Flashcard-Generator--Almabetter-Master/README.md

 ## Deployment

-[Click Here](https://flashcard-generator-naveen.vercel.app/) to see my flashcard generator website.
+ to see my flashcard generator website.

 ## Run Locally